Transmeta Efficeon: Processor

 Efficeon most closely mirrors the feature set of Intel Pentium 4 processors, although, like AMD Opteron processors, it supports a fully integrated memory controller, a HyperTransport IO bus, and the NX bit, or no-execute x86 extension to PAE mode.
-NX bit support is available starting with CMS version 6.0.4.
+The Efficeon has a 128 KB L1 instruction cache, a 64 KB L1 data cache and a 1 MB L2 cache.
+All caches are on die.
+Additionally, the Efficeon CMS (code morphing software) reserves a small portion of main memory (typically 32 MB) for its translation cache of dynamically translated x86 instructions.

 Efficeon's computational performance relative to mobile CPUs like the Intel Pentium M is thought to be lower, although little appears to be published about the relative performance of these competing processors.

-Efficeon came in two package types: a 783- and a 592-contact ball grid array (BGA).
-Its power consumption is moderate (with some consuming as little as 3 watts at 1 GHz and 7 watts at 1.5 GHz), so it can be passively cooled.

 Two generations of this chip were produced.
-The first generation (TM8600) was manufactured using a TSMC 0.13 micrometre process and produced at speeds up to 1.2 GHz.
+The first generation (TM8600 and TM8620) was manufactured using a TSMC 0.13 micrometre process and produced at speeds up to 1.2 GHz.
 The second generation (TM8800 and TM8820) was manufactured using a Fujitsu 90 nm process and produced at speeds ranging from 1 GHz to 1.7 GHz.
+Efficeon came in two package types: the xx00 versions used a 783-contact ball grid array (BGA) and the xx20 versions used the smaller 592-contact BGA.
+Its power consumption is moderate (with some consuming as little as 3 watts at 1 GHz and 7 watts at 1.5 GHz), so it can be passively cooled.

 Internally, the Efficeon has two arithmetic logic units, two load/store/add units, two execute units, two floating-point/MMX/SSE/SSE2 units, one branch prediction unit, one alias unit, and one control unit.
-The VLIW core can execute a 256-bit VLIW instruction per cycle, which is called a molecule and has room to store eight 32-bit instructions (called atoms) per cycle.
+The VLIW core can execute a 256-bit VLIW instruction per cycle, which is called a molecule, and has room to store eight 32-bit instructions (called atoms) per cycle.
+Code Morphing Software upgrades can add new instruction support, but CMS requires digital signatures of both Transmeta and the vendor and updates were not well distributed.
+NX bit support is available starting with CMS version 6.0.4 and SSE3 is added to the TM8800 by CMS 6.1.1-1.

-The Efficeon has a 128 KB L1 instruction cache, a 64 KB L1 data cache and a 1 MB L2 cache.
-All caches are on die.

-Additionally the Efficeon CMS (code morphing software) reserves a small portion of main memory (typically 32 MB) for its translation cache of dynamically translated x86 instructions.
+All Transmeta processors were discontinued by October 2007.